A Research and Innovation Network+

 It is formed by a research partnership between Durham University, Oxford University, Brunel University London, Heriot-Watt University, University of Leeds and Northumbria University.

-This is underpinned by our wider stakeholder group of partners: AGFW (Energy Efficiency Association), Agility Eco Services Ltd, Association for Decentralised Energy, CIEMAT (Ctr for Energy, Env & Tech Res), Confederation of Paper Industries, Deptartment for Business, Energy & Industrial Strategy (BEIS), Durham County Council, E.ON Energy Solutions Ltd, Energy Networks Association, Energy Systems Catapult, Euroheat & Power, European Energy Research Alliance (AISBL), GE (General Electric Company) ,GT Energy UK Ltd, Heat Pump Association, Institute of Materials Kensa Group Ltd, Leuphana University, Mineral Products Association, Nanyang Technological University, Narec Distributed Energy, National Institute of Technology Karnata, Nestle UK Ltd, NMAM Institute of Technology, North East Process Industry Cluster (NEPIC), Power Roll Royal Academy of Engineering, Shanghai Jiao Tong University, SINTEF Energi AS, Star Refrigeration Ltd, Tata Steel UK Limited, The Chartered Institute of Building, The Committee on Climate Change and University of Sheffield.
+This is underpinned by our wider stakeholder group of partners: AGFW (Energy Efficiency Association), Agility Eco Services Ltd, Association for Decentralised Energy, CIEMAT (Ctr for Energy, Env & Tech Res), Confederation of Paper Industries, Department for Energy Security & Net Zero (DESNZ), Durham County Council, E.ON Energy Solutions Ltd, Energy Networks Association, Energy Systems Catapult, Euroheat & Power, European Energy Research Alliance (AISBL), GE (General Electric Company) ,GT Energy UK Ltd, Heat Pump Association, Institute of Materials Kensa Group Ltd, Leuphana University, Mineral Products Association, Nanyang Technological University, Narec Distributed Energy, National Institute of Technology Karnata, Nestle UK Ltd, NMAM Institute of Technology, North East Process Industry Cluster (NEPIC), Power Roll Royal Academy of Engineering, Shanghai Jiao Tong University, SINTEF Energi AS, Star Refrigeration Ltd, Tata Steel UK Limited, The Chartered Institute of Building, The Committee on Climate Change and University of Sheffield.

 Starting from October 2020, Decarbonising both heating and cooling across residential, business and industry sectors is fundamental to delivering the recently announced net-zero greenhouse gas emissions targets.
 Such a monumental change to this sector can only be delivered through the collective advancement of science, engineering and technology combined with prudent planning, demand management and effective policy.